lizazak/cse15l-lab-reports/lab-report-2-week-4.md

 Link to test file

 show screenshot of output of running file where failing (in VS code)

+Below is the code change difference that fixed the bug:

 Image of screenshot change in github